Foxtail Lilies - (Eremurus) Planting Guide

 - Site your foxtail lilies where they will receive full sun.
 These plants will grow in light shade but develop much stronger stems in bright sunlight.
 Also consider wind, especially for the tallest varieites.
 Choosing a site with protection from strong winds increases the liklihood that you'll be able to enjoy the majestic flower spikes for as long as possible every blooming season.

 - Your eremurus will be shipped as fleshy, starfish shaped roots.
 This just means that the soil has been washed from the roots, so you won't risk introducing any soil-borne diseases into your garden, and the plant is lighter and cleaner to ship.
-Gently tuck your eremurus roots into a hole that is 5 to 6" deep and 10-12" across, fanning them out and pointing them slightly downwards.
-Space plants about a foot apart.
+Gently tuck your eremurus roots into a hole that is 6 to 8" deep and 10-12" across, fanning them out and pointing them slightly downwards.
+Space plants about 2 feet apart.
 Plant carefully as the roots can break if not handled gently.

 - After planting, water well, gently soaking the soil and settling it around the roots.
 Root growth will begin in the fall.
 Top growth may also develop in autumn if you live in a warm region.
 More substantial top growth and flower stems will form in the spring.